Who's been charged by Mueller in the Russia probe so far?

 He also reportedly tried to set up meetings between Russian and Trump campaign officials on various occasions.

-Mueller's team charged Alex Van Der Zwaan, an attorney who allegedly lied to federal investigators in the Russia probe, in federal court on Feb.
-16.
+Mueller's team charged Alex van der Zwaan, an attorney who allegedly lied to federal investigators in the Russia probe, in federal court on Feb.
+16. He pleaded guilty days later.

-According to charging documents, Van Der Zwaan was employed by a law firm hired by the Ukraine Ministry of Justice in 2012.
-He is accused of lying about his interactions with Richard Gates
+According to charging documents, van der Zwaan was employed by a law firm hired by the Ukraine Ministry of Justice in 2012.
+He admitted to lying about his interactions with Gates.

+The charge against van der Zwaan does not involve election meddling or the Trump campaign's operations.
+It stems from the special counsel's investigation into a covert Washington lobbying campaign Manafort and Gates are accused of directing on behalf of pro-Russian Ukrainian interests.

+The law firm where he used to work says it fired him last year and has been cooperating with authorities.

 13 Russian nationals